 AACSB: Knowledge Application Blooms: Apply Learning Objective: 02-05 Explain the three steps of the planning phase of the strategic marketing process.
-Level of Difficulty: 3 Haro Topic: Market program What are the four components of the implementation phase of the strategic marketing
+Level of Difficulty: 3 Hard Topic: The Four Ps

+359. What are the four components of the implementation phase of the strategic marketing process?
-(p.
-39 process?

-40)

-The four components of the implementation phase of the strategic marketing process are: (1) obtaining resources; (2) designing the marketing organization; (3) defining precise tasks, responsibilities, and deadlines; and (4) actually executing the marketing program designed in the planning phase.
+The four components of the implementation phase of the strategic marketing process are (1) obtaining resources; (2) designing the marketing organization; (3) defining precise tasks, responsibilities, and deadlines; and (4) actually executing the marketing program designed in the planning phase.

-AACSB: Analytical Thinking Blooms: Understana Learning Objective: 02-06 Describe the four components of the implementation phase of the strategic marketing process.
-Level of Difficulty: 2 Medium Topic: Implementation phase
+AACSB: Analytical Thinking Blooms: Understand Learning Objective: 02-06 Describe the four components of the implementation phase of the strategic marketing process.
+Level of Difficulty: 2 Medium Topic: Elements of a Marketing Strategy

-369. Explain what a Gantt chart is and how it is used.
+360. Explain what a Gantt chart is and how it is used.